Quantitative and Optimal Device-Independent Lower Bounds on Detection Efficiency: Minimizing detector efficiency for a given amount of Eberhard violation

-Table [\ref{table2}] shows that for any given amount of Eberhard violation $(\mathcal{E}_{obs})$, the numerically optimized efficiency $\eta^{qr}_{\mathcal{E}_{obs}}$ agrees up to four decimal places with $\eta^{npa}_{\mathcal{E}_{obs}}$, which is a lower bound on the minimum efficiency over the quantum set $\mathcal{Q}$.
-Here $\eta^{npa}_{\mathcal{E}_{obs}}$ is obtained by the nested convex optimization over the set $\mathcal{Q}_2 \supseteq \mathcal{Q}$, and such optimization always converges to the global optimum (on $\mathcal Q_2$).
+In our numerical implementation of Algorithm~\ref{alg2}, the bisection search over \(\eta\) is terminated when the interval between the upper and lower bounds satisfies \(u-l\leq 10^{-8}\).
+This tolerance controls the resolution of the bisection search over \(\eta\).
+We note, however, that this bisection tolerance should not be interpreted as implying that all numerical methods must agree to eight decimal places.
+The final comparison between the heuristic angular optimization in Algorithm~\ref{alg1} and the NPA-based SDP method in Algorithm~\ref{alg2} is also affected by other numerical factors, including the precision of the nonlinear optimization, the SDP solver tolerances, numerical conditioning, and the fact that the two methods are not analytically guaranteed to produce exactly identical values.

+In addition, the SDP comparison is performed at the second level of the NPA hierarchy, which is an outer approximation to the true quantum set.
+Therefore, the $\mathrm{NPA}_2$ values need not coincide exactly with the values obtained from a direct quantum realization or heuristic angular optimization.
+Higher levels of the NPA hierarchy may further tighten the relaxation and potentially improve the agreement.
+In the present work, we use the second level because it already provides a computationally tractable and numerically strong benchmark.
+Therefore, although the bisection interval is refined to \(10^{-8}\), the observed agreement to four decimal places between the two independent numerical approaches should be understood as robust practical agreement---suitable for customary levels of experimental precision---rather than as proof of exact analytical coincidence.

 Thus the above agreement signifies that up to four decimal places we can certainly predict the lowest possible detector efficiency (the actual minima) over the entire set $\mathcal{Q}$, when there is an observed Eberhard violation $\mathcal{E}_{obs}$.
 This is the best-possible device-independent bound on minimum efficiency that can be certified from a fixed Eberhard violation.
 We remark that our agreement results suggest that in computing the inverse problem mentioned in the introduction---optimizing Bell violation for characterized detectors, a common pre-experiment routine for photonic experiments closing the detection loophole \cite{PhysRevLett.111.130406, Giustina2013-je, PhysRevLett.115.250401, PhysRevLett.115.250402}---there can be a reasonable expectation that numerical search such as in Section \ref{para} will converge to globally optimal states, a result of interest for experimentalists performing this routine.
 For checking optimality, the globally optimal Bell violation achievable for a fixed value of $\eta$ can be upper bounded by the NPA hierarchy; recent results of Ref.~\cite{Gigena2025} also derive an analytic expression for this value.